shaik1002/biggitlabbomb/doc/development/integrations/index.md

 ## Availability of integrations

-By default, integrations can apply to a specific project or group, or to an entire instance.
+By default, integrations are available on the project, group, and instance level.
-Most integrations only act in a project context, but can be still configured for the group and instance.
+Most integrations only act in a project context, but can be still configured from the group and instance levels.

-For some integrations it can make sense to only make it available on certain levels (project, group, or instance).
+For some integrations it can make sense to only make it available on the project level.
-To do that, the integration must be removed from `Integration::INTEGRATION_NAMES` and instead added to:
+To do that, the integration must be removed from `Integration::INTEGRATION_NAMES` and added to `Integration::PROJECT_SPECIFIC_INTEGRATION_NAMES` instead.

-- `Integration::PROJECT_LEVEL_ONLY_INTEGRATION_NAMES` to only allow enabling on the project level.
-- `Integration::INSTANCE_LEVEL_ONLY_INTEGRATION_NAMES` to only allow enabling on the instance level.
-- `Integration::PROJECT_AND_GROUP_LEVEL_ONLY_INTEGRATION_NAMES` to prevent enabling on the instance level.

 When developing a new integration, we also recommend you gate the availability behind a [feature flag](../feature_flags/index.md) in `Integration.available_integration_names`.